What does poverty look like?

 We often say, “You don’t know what you don’t know.”
 If proper hygiene routines and how to keep a tidy home, much less maintain a home, have never been modeled for you, then you will do what you have always known to do … simply survive.

 Poverty comes in many shapes and sizes

-According to the 2022 OECD Economic Survey of the United States, nearly 3.4 billion people are forgotten as they are not considered poor, middle class or rich.
+According to the 2022 OECD Economic Survey of the United States, nearly 3.4 billion people in the U.S. are forgotten as they're not considered poor, middle class or rich.
 This includes those who are at a high risk of falling back into poverty, usually due to an economic, health or global impact, i.e. recession, pandemic, etc.

 We must identify those who are silently struggling with poverty

-All around us whether is it is visible or not.
-It is up to each one of us to be the prayer warriors, keeping those living in poverty in our minds and hearts.
-God calls us to “Love each other as I have loved you” (John 15:12).
+Poverty is all around us – whether is it's visible or not.
+It's up to each one of us to be the prayer warriors, keeping those living in poverty in our minds and hearts.
+God calls us to, “Love each other as I have loved you” (John 15:12).
 We need to stand up and offer a helping hand, instead of turning a blind eye or making false assumptions about those living in poverty.

 Written by Dior Burns, Buckner director of administration and operations in Houston.